For showtimes, click here.

 3. The source material was discovered... just like the thing.

 Based on the 1938 novella “Who Goes There?” by John W. Campbell Jr., the film expanded on the material to flesh out the plot.
-Interestingly, in 2018, it was discovered that the novella was actually part of the larger work Frozen Hell.
+Interestingly, in 2018, it was discovered that the novella was actually part of a larger work entitled Frozen Hell.
 Biographer Alec Nevala-Lee, who discovered it in Campbell’s files, stated, "I don't think anybody had any idea that it existed."
 The novel was finally released in 2019.

 4. The “Vegetable” man was played by two people.